charlesilcn/gitskills/README.md

 # gitskills
-it is the first time it use git
+it is the first time I use git